On the asymptotic evolution of finite energy Airy wavefunctions: Abstract

 \section{Abstract}

-In general, there is an inverse relation between the degree of localization of a wavefunction of a certain class and its transform representation.
-This is not the case for finite energy Airy wavepackets.
+In general, there is an inverse relation between the degree of localization of a wavefunction of a certain class and its transform representation dictated by the scaling property of the Fourier transform.
+We report that in the case of finite energy Airy wavepackets a simultaneous increase in their localization in the direct and transform domains can be obtained as the apodization parameter is varied.
 One consequence of this is that the far field diffraction rate of a finite energy Airy beam decreases as the beam localization at the launch plane increases.
-In this work we analyze the asymptotic properties of finite energy Airy wavefunctions.
-Using the stationary phase method we obtain one dominant contribution to the long term evolution that admits a Gaussian-like approximation.
-This approximate mode, which displays the expected reduction of its broadening rate as the input localization is increased, permits analytical characterization of the main signal properties in a simple and accurate manner within a large evolution range.
+We analyse the asymptotic properties of finite energy Airy wavefunctions using the stationary phase method.
+We obtain one dominant contribution to the long term evolution that admits a Gaussian-like approximation, which displays the expected reduction of its broadening rate as the input localization is increased.

 Airy wavefunctions \cite{berry} describe nondiffracting optical beams, nondispersing optical pulses in fibers or nonspreading quantum wavepackets.
 They have a number of remarkable properties.
 As self-bending beams, their trajectories can be ballistically controled \cite{hu2010}.
 Also, the main beam characteristics are recovered after the blockage of its central lobe along the propagation path.
 This has been named the self-healing property of Airy beams \cite{healing}.
-Among other applications, Airy beams have been proposed for particle micromanipulation \cite{micromanipulation}, the realization of steerable electronic wavepackets \cite{Voloch2013}, the reduction of the beam scintillation due to atmospheric turbulence \cite{gu} or for nonlinear optical applications \cite{chen2013, polynkin}.
+Among other applications, Airy beams have been proposed for particle micromanipulation \cite{micromanipulation}, the reduction of the beam scintillation due to atmospheric turbulence \cite{gu} or for nonlinear optical applications \cite{chen2013, polynkin}.
+The outstanding properties of Airy wavepackets are not limited to the field of optics and their interest extends to any physical system described by a Schr\"odinger-type evolution equation, such as in the realization of steerable electronic wavepackets \cite{Voloch2013}.

 Pure Airy waveforms are associated with optical beams of infinite energy.
 Some sort of truncation is required to produce finite energy solutions that keep the main characteristics of Airy beams over a limited propagation distance and can be used in experimental and theoretical investigations.
 The exponential apodization of the initial beam profile proposed by Siviloglou and Christodoulides \cite{siviloglou} is the most widely used approximation to the infinite energy Airy beam.